September 2020, I was looking for a new Warbird Fighter as a successor to my P-61 Black Widow Nightfighter.

 The P-47C was the first variant to be used in action, being introduced in Europe during 1943.
 In total 565 were built.

-The P-47D was by far the most numerous of all Thunderbolts, and saw also the most change during the course of its production.
+The P-47D was by far the most numerous of all Thunderbolts, and saw also the most changes during the course of its production.

 The P-47D-25 saw a more change to the profile with the first “bubbletop” canopy installed behind a redesigned windscreen on a cut-down rear fuselage.
 Fuel capacity increased, ailerons were redesigned.